 Reliance on Independent Adviser.
-TCF has retained Colonial Consulting LLC (the "Independent Adviser"), an unaffiliated investment adviser registered with the Securities Exchange Commission, to serve as an investment consultant to the Commingled Fund.
-TCF relies on the Independent Advisor to provide due diligence support in the evaluation of investment opportunities to the Staff and the investment committee.
+TCF retains Crewcial Partners (the "Independent Adviser"), an unaffiliated investment adviser registered with the Securities Exchange Commission, to serve as an investment consultant to the Commingled Fund.
+TCF relies on the Independent Advisor to provide due diligence support in the evaluation of investment opportunities with the Staff and the investment committee.